The role of local bounds on neighborhoods in the network for scale-free state synchronization of multi-agent systems: Multi-agent systems and local bounds on neighborhoods in the network

 In both problems the protocol parameters $A_c$, $B_c$ and $F_c$ are designed completely independent of the network structure.
 They only rely on the agent model, i.e. $A$, $B$ and $C$.
-The intrinsic and only difference between these two problems is that in Problem \ref{prob5} we added an initial scaling of the measurements based on a local bound for the weighted in-degree.
+The only but intrinsic difference between these two problems is that in Problem \ref{prob5} we added an initial scaling of the measurements based on a local bound for the weighted in-degree.

 Effectively, in Problem \ref{prob4} we use communication described by a Laplacian matrix while in Problem \ref{prob5} by using \eqref{zeta-y} we use communication described by a row-stochastic matrix which requires the availability of these local bounds.
-Classically Problem \ref{prob4} would be standard for continuous-time systems and Problem \ref{prob5} would be standard for discrete-time systems.
+Classically, Problem \ref{prob4} would be standard for continuous-time systems and Problem \ref{prob5} would be standard for discrete-time systems.
 We should note that in many papers discrete-time problems are immediately defined in terms of the row-stochastic matrix without making the scaling explicit.

-\section{Continuous-time results.}
+\section{Continuous-time results}

 As indicated before we are going to investigate solvability of problems \ref{prob4} and \ref{prob5} for continuous-time systems.
 We will in the next subsection consider Problem \ref{prob4} where we use the classical Laplacian matrix and then we will consider in the subsection thereafter Problem \ref{prob5} where we used the local bounds to convert the Laplacian matrix into a row-stochastic matrix.